schalkventer/modernity/README.md

 <img src="docs/logo.svg" width="700">

-**Mødernity is a web project starter-kit allowing contributors of all skill levels to contribute to your project.**

-It is specifically built to be used by remote volunteer-driven projects that require two things:
+**Mødernity is an 11ty-based starter built specifically for remote, open-source and volunteer-driven web projects.**

+It is a good fit for teams or individuals that require the following:

 - The benefits of a modern [JAMstack](https://jamstack.org/) website.
 - Contributions from developers across the entire skill spectrum.

-This is accomplished beginner-friendly tooling that automatically enforces project-specific conventions.
-The primary goal is to assist contributors when they are adding/testing new code, while making it effortless for you to maintain/merge their code with confidence.
+Mødernity is made up of beginner-friendly tooling that automatically enforce best practices and have ready-to-go documentation.
+The primary goal is to make it effortless for  contributors to write, read and test code.
+In addition, pre-configured linting and testing tools makes it easier for you to maintain/merge external changes with confidence.

 **Mødernity isn't a library or framework.
-It is a pre-configured bundle of modern beginner-friendly front-end tooling.
+It is a pre-configured bundle of modern, yet beginner-friendly front-end tooling.
 This means that what you see is what you get.
-There are no Mødernity config files or Mødernity-specific abstractions.**
+There are no Mødernity config files nor any Mødernity-specific abstractions in this codebase.**

-The name Mødernity is a play on *11ty* (on which the project is built) and *modern*.
-As well as the [form follows function](https://en.wikipedia.org/wiki/Form_follows_function) mantra from the [modernity era](https://en.wikipedia.org/wiki/Modernity).

 **Table of Contents:**